The Competitive Landscape

 A Dozen Markets Wearing One Label

+These four transactions all get filed under “the robotics industry,” and the phrase obscures more than it reveals.
 These companies do not compete with each other.
 They operate in different segments with different customers, different sales cycles, different margin structures, and different competitive dynamics.
 Understanding the robotics industry requires understanding which segment you are looking at, because the rules change dramatically from one to the next.

-Continue reading with Professional access
+Continue reading with Operator access

 This module is part of Robotics.